stringertheory/sample/README.md

 # sample-lines

-`samp` is a fast, reliable command-line tool to randomly sample lines from a file or standard input using [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
-It samples without replacement.
+`samp` is a fast command-line tool to randomly sample lines from a file or standard input using [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
+It samples uniformly without replacement.

 Good for:
 - Downsampling large datasets
 - Sampling logs for debugging
 - Creating reproducible random subsets of data

-## 📦 Installation
+## Installation

 If you have Rust installed, you can install `samp` with: